Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 In the Hungarian general election in April, he painted himself as a supporter of peace, and accused the democratic opposition of seeking to drag the country into war.
 Orban has refused to let arms supplies to Ukraine go directly across the Hungarian border into Ukraine.
 He has repeatedly called for a ceasefire and peace talks.

 There are also now significant economic reasons for Orban’s subservience to Moscow’s line.
 Since his return to power in 2010 his regime has built up energy links with Russia, deepening the country’s dependence on Moscow.
-Hungary now depends on Russia for 65% of its oil and 90% of its gas imports.
+Hungary now relies on Russia for 65% of its oil and 90% of its gas imports.
 The latter are made under a secret contract that, according to media investigations, hardly appears to be a bargain for Budapest.

 While other countries have been deliberately cutting their energy links with the Kremlin, Orban’s foreign and trade minister rushed to meet Putin last month to beg for even more gas ahead of the winter.